stockphrase/no-silo/content/courses/writing-2/syllabus.md

--   Before we meet to discuss a reading as a class, each of you will carefully read and critically engage the text on your owninterrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+-   Before we meet to discuss a reading as a class, each of you will carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

--   As you read the text, I ask that you `annotate` itthat is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
+-   As you read the text, I ask that you `annotate` it---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
 Bring this annotated copy of the reading with you to class to help you engage in the group discussion and